Mistletoe-git/REAPS/README.md

 ## ⚡ Inference

-Here we provide a simple inference command for peptide sequence design from a given protein–peptide complex structure.
-For optimal performance, we recommend using a checkpoint trained with a relatively low noise level.
+We provide example inference commands for peptide binder sequence design from a given protein–peptide complex structure.
+For optimal performance, we recommend using a checkpoint trained with a relatively low coordinate noise level (such as 0.02 Å).

 ### 📦 Model checkpoints